- M.A

 This Persian king has always been well mentioned in the Bible, and the Bible considers him a great and influential person in the human society of that period.
 We draw your attention to one of the sections in which the name and reputation of Cyrus the Great are mentioned in the Bible:

-Cyrus’s decree releasing the Jewish people, in fulfillment of prophecy, is recorded in 2 Chronicles 36:22–23: “Now in the first year of Cyrus king of Persia, that the word of the LORD by the mouth of Jeremiah might be fulfilled, the LORD stirred up the spirit of Cyrus king of Persia, so that he made a proclamation throughout all his kingdom and also put it in writing: ‘Thus says Cyrus king of Persia, “The LORD, the God of heaven, has given me all the kingdoms of the earth, and he has charged me to build him a house at Jerusalem, which is in Judah.
+Cyrus’s decree releasing the Jewish people, in fulfillment of prophecy, is recorded in 2 Chronicles 36:22–23: "Now in the first year of Cyrus king of Persia, that the word of the LORD by the mouth of Jeremiah might be fulfilled, the LORD stirred up the spirit of Cyrus king of Persia, so that he made a proclamation throughout all his kingdom and also put it in writing: "Thus says Cyrus king of Persia, "The LORD, the God of heaven, has given me all the kingdoms of the earth, and he has charged me to build him a house at Jerusalem, which is in Judah.
 Whoever is among you of all his people, may the LORD his God be with him.
-Let him go up.”’”
-Ezra and Daniel are other Old Testament books that mention Cyrus king.
+Let him go up.""
+Ezra and Daniel are other Old Testament books that mention Cyrus king."

-Tomb of Cyrus The Great
+Tomb of Cyrus the Great

 In Pasargadae, Cyrus the Great's tomb is the most famous monument.
 A great king was buried here after he passed away in summer 530.
 Literary sources state that Alexander the Great restored the tomb two centuries later, but archaeologists have found no traces of repairs.

 According to legend, Alexander the Great had Cyrus' tomb renovated when he conquered Pasargadae in 330 BC.
 This tomb, however, has never been definitively proven to be the tomb of the great Persian king.
-In fact, it was thought at one point to have been the tomb of the mother of the prophet Sulayman, accounting for various additions such as its carved mihrab, added in the 1970s.
+In fact, it was thought at one point to have been the tomb of the mother of the prophet Sulaiman, accounting for various additions such as its carved mihrab, added in the 1970s.

 The monument as a whole measure about 13¾ x 12¼ meters and is about eleven meters high.
 It resembles a Mesopotamian ziggurat from the lower part, which is about five meters high.
 There are also parallels with the monuments at Urartu, which Cyrus had conquered in 547, and a similar tomb at Çavustepe.